ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 # Demo overview:

+At each junos commit, SaltStack automatically collects the new junos configuration file and archives it to a git server:
+- When a Junos commit is completed, the Junos device send a syslog message ```UI_COMMIT_COMPLETED```.
-- Junos devices send syslog messages to SaltStack.
+- The junos devices are configured to send this syslog message to SaltStack.
-- Based on syslog messages received, SaltStack automatically collects junos show commands output on the JUNOS device that send a syslog message, and SaltStack automatically archives the collected data on a Git server.
+- Each time SaltStack receives this syslog message, SaltStack automatically collects the new junos configuration file from the
+JUNOS device that send this commit syslog message, and SaltStack automatically archives the new junos configuration file to a git server

 # Demo building blocks: